ilyamochalov/academic-kickstart/content/authors/ilya/_index.md

 # - Visitors
 ---

-Ilya Mochalov is a software engineer with proven strong technical skills and an excellent work ethic.
-He is looking for ways to grow professionally and apply his skills to promote digitalization in all areas by developing IT systems.
+Ilya Mochalov is a software engineer living in Shanghai, China.
+Ilya is passionate about Tech for Good projects and making an positive influence with his work.
 In his spare time, he enjoys cooking and public speaking.